JackJackzeng/My-data-analyst-portfolio/README.md

 I am confident in my data analytics skills and that my experience, attitude and communication skills would make me an ideal candidate for a data analyst role.

-For details on each of the project please review the linked documents
+For details on each of the project please review the linked documents.

 **Projects:** <br>
 * [HollywoodsMostProfitableStories](holly/readme.md)<p>This is a data analysis case for filming markets